chrisjmccormick/personal-site/_posts/2016-05-28-xmc360-seed-bigworldcivilization.markdown

 tags: Xbox 360 Minecract, TU35, seed, minecraft
 ---

-I've been exploring the seed 'bigworldcivilization' on Xbox 360 Minecraft (version TU35), and I wanted to share the locations of the villages, points of interest, diamonds, etc. that I've found.
+I'm making a run at the Ender Dragon using the seed 'bigworldcivilization' on Xbox 360 Minecraft (version TU35), and I wanted to share the locations of the villages, points of interest, diamonds, etc. that I've found.

-I'm currently playing on version TU35. 'bigworldcivilization' was originally recommended for TU31--I think it's changed since then, but there's still some good stuff in it.
+This seed has no less than *five* villages in it!
+There's also a large abandoned mineshaft towards the upper middle of the map that includes a zombie spawner.

-I've found three villages in this map so far...
+Note that all of these details are from version TU35 (April 19th, 2016).
+If another big update comes out eventually that affects the seed generation, this post will no longer be valid.

 Village #1
 ==========